Blog

 Again, while technical capability is understandably the focus here, do try to gather feedback on the support, guidance, and education supplied by your technology provider.

-Where possible, this should include feedback on the training formats being offered – are your teams getting the right mix of classroom-based training, self-learning tools, and written materials?
+Where possible, this should include feedback on the training formats being offered—are your teams getting the right mix of classroom-based training, self-learning tools, and written materials?
 Do you need to increase training resources in certain areas?

 Step 5: Scalable deployment

 Pace and focus are essential at this stage.
-At the end of the day, the technology you have bought is not a solution for one team – its success depends on the entire organization getting on board and using it.
+At the end of the day, the technology you have bought is not a solution for one team; its success depends on the entire organization getting on board and using it.

 Once the technology has been rolled out, it is also important to measure how successfully your organization has adopted it.
 We recommend using several KPIs to do this.

 We also recommend checking back in with teams and running training refreshers at regular intervals.
-Not only will this keep new tools front of mind and ensure users are aware of any updates and new functionality, it will also help push your teams to the next level in terms of how they use those tools.
+Not only will this keep new tools front of mind and ensure users are aware of any updates and new functionality, but it will also help push your teams to the next level in terms of how they use those tools.

 Share